Nancy Pelosi: Financial status

+Stock trading

 Roll Call said Pelosi's earnings are connected to her husband's heavy investments in stocks that include Apple, Disney, Comcast and Facebook.
 Roll Call reported that the couple have $13.46 million in liabilities including mortgages on seven properties.
 According to Roll Call, Pelosi and her husband hold properties "worth at least $23 million, including a St. Helena vineyard in Napa Valley worth at least $5 million."

 According to journalist Glenn Greenwald, the Pelosis have traded $33 million worth of tech stocks over the past two years, including Apple, Amazon, Microsoft, Facebook, and Google stocks.
 In May and June 2021, Pelosi's husband purchased stocks in tech companies such as Alphabet, Amazon, and Apple, netting a gain of $5.3 million.
 This occurred even while Speaker Pelosi was working on anti-trust legislation to better regulate the tech industry.
 The CEO of Apple, Tim Cook, had called Pelosi to lobby her in opposition to the new regulations.
 Pelosi opposes increasing regulations on stock trades by members of congress, stating that "we're a free market economy" and congresspeople "should be able to participate in that."
 This comment drew strong criticism, including from Democrats who favor banning stock trades by members of Congress.

 Pelosi has faced scrutiny over her family's stock trading activities, particularly after reports indicated that her investment portfolio achieved a 54% return in 2024, outperforming many hedge funds and the S&P 500.
 Critics argue that members of Congress, including Pelosi, may have access to non-public information that could benefit personal investments, despite the STOCK Act of 2012, which prohibits insider trading by lawmakers.

 In July 2024, Pelosi's husband, Paul Pelosi, sold between $500,000 and $1 million worth of Visa stock shortly before the Department of Justice filed an antitrust lawsuit against the company.
 This transaction drew allegations of potential insider trading.
 Pelosi's spokesperson said she does not own individual stocks and was not involved in her husband's investment decisions.
 No formal investigation or charges have been announced as of 2025.

 The incident intensified bipartisan calls for new legislation banning stock trading by members of Congress and their immediate families.
 In response, Senator Josh Hawley reintroduced the Preventing Elected Leaders from Owning Securities and Investments (PELOSI) Act in early 2025.